studiozeffa/react-native-training-course/apps/news-feed-app/README.md

-# Films Guide App
+# News Feed App

-The films guide app is the third app we build on the course.
-It is intended as an informal assessment to test your React Native knowledge gained over the week.
+The news feed app is the third app we build on the course.
+It is intended as an informal assessment to test your React Native knowledge gained throughout the course.

 ## Wireframe